erinfu-uchicago/Emotion-Motivation-study1/README.md

 AS1.2
 I already installed tidyverse and papaja

-I already created a R script file
+I already created an R script file

+I already created an R Notebook with the Papaja template